-The Nintendo Switch is sold out almost everywhere, but retailers are getting more quickly
+Toys R Us will have Nintendo Switch in stock this Friday

 Nintendo’s newest console, the Switch, launched March 3.
 After a holiday season where Nintendo consoles — namely the NES Classic Edition and 3DS — were nearly impossible to find, the Switch followed suit, with only a small selection of walk-in consoles available at retailers for those who hadn’t pre-ordered the system.

-More: Here’s what we expect to see at the Nintendo Switch Unveiling Event

-If you are looking to get a Switch as soon as possible, we currently advise you to sign up for the GameStop, Amazon, Best Buy, and Walmart email lists, and periodically circle back to Target and Toys “R” Us.
-Additionally, a page on Nintendo lists the major retailers offering the Switch.
+If you are looking to get a Switch as soon as possible, we currently advise you to sign up for the GameStop, Amazon, Best Buy, and Walmart email lists, and periodically circle back to Target and Toys R Us.
+Additionally, a page on Nintendo’s official website lists the major retailers offering the Switch.
 It’s a good idea to check back to see if more retailers are added.

 Even though the Switch is currently almost impossible to find, a recent interview with Nintendo of America President Reggie Fils-Aime in Wired may ease concerns.
 He claimed that Nintendo plans to ship 2 million units in the weeks surrounding launch, and that he believes the shipped units will meet demands.
 “Our focus is making sure that the consumer who wants to buy a Nintendo Switch can buy a Nintendo Switch,” he said.
+Nintendo is also reportedly doubling Switch production to help meet demand, following strong early sales.

+Mario and Luigi have been busy shipping out more #NintendoSwitch consoles!
+Check with your local retailers this week for more information. pic.twitter.com/okvFiylARt

-Here’s how you can currently secure a Nintendo Switch so you can start playing The Legend of Zelda: Breath of the Wild as soon as possible.
+Here are the best places to look for a Switch, so you can start playing The Legend of Zelda: Breath of the Wild as soon as possible.
 If none of these options work for you, keep checking back, as we’ll be updating this post as more stores announce Switch availability.

+Toys R Us told Digital Trends that a new supply of Switch consoles will be in stock in stores across the United States on Friday, May 19.
+Quantities will still be “limited” and the retailer advises customers to get to their local store well before the doors open at 10 a.m. as with its usual Switch resupplies.

+Amazon currently has the gray console in stock (April 27), but it’s reserved exclusively for Amazon Prime members.

 GameStop